Coronavirus - Navigating the next stage

 In England, individuals are no longer legally required to self-isolate following a positive COVID-19 test, and free testing has come to an end (except for the most vulnerable).
 An employer no longer has to explicitly consider COVID-19 in health & safety risk assessments, and the government has replaced its previous ‘Working Safely’ guidance with a set of more general public health principles.
 It is now recommended that an employer seeks to reduce the spread of the virus by encouraging vaccinations, keeping workplaces properly ventilated, and maintaining a clean working environment.
 Separate guidance has been issued in relation to vulnerable individuals.

 In Wales, the government has withdrawn routine testing.
 Employers are advised to take five main actions to protect their staff and customers, including completing a risk assessment and asking staff who test positive for COVID-19 (or have symptoms) to stay at home.
-The Welsh guidance is available here.
+View the Welsh guidance.

 Scotland has revoked some of the legal requirements on employers such as having regard to government guidance about minimising risk of exposure on their premises (click here).
 However, employers are encouraged to follow the ‘Fair Work Statement’ which states that staff should not be penalised for following medical advice or staying away from work.
 Advice for high risk individuals in Scotland has also been updated.